Johann Ernst Hanxleden: Life in India

-After completing his spiritual formation (Novitiate) in Goa, Hanxleden was sent to a Jesuit Seminary at Sampaloor in Thrissur District of the south Indian state of Kerala.
+After completing his novitiate in Goa, Hanxleden was sent to a Jesuit seminary, St. Paul's, at Sampaloor in the Thrissur District of the south Indian state of Kerala.
 (Note: The remains of the seminary where Hanxleden did his priestly studies in Sampaloor and the church are preserved as a historical monument at St. Francis Xavier's Church, Sampaloor.
 The word Sampallor has got its origin from 'san-paul-ur', means land of St. Paul.
 It was the Jesuit priests who have given this name to this land which is called as Ambazhakad to commemorate St. Paul the Apostle of Jesus who travelled at length from middle East to the western Europe to preach the Gospel.
 It is also assumed that Jesuits had great reverence to Pope Paul III who approved the Plan of St. Ignatius of Lyola to form a congregation by name "Society of Jesus"in 1540 by the bull "Formula of the Institute".)
-It is at St. Paul's Seminary in Sampaloor, he did his theological studies for preparing himself to receive priesthood.
-He took time also to initiate himself to the local language, Malayalam and more importantly studied the Syriac, the liturgical language of the Thomas Christians of Kerala.
+There he did his theological studies, preparing himself to receive priesthood.
+He took time also to initiate himself to the local language, Malayalam, as well as Syriac, the liturgical language of Kerala's Thomas Christians.
 He was ordained priest in 1706.
 In addition to his mother tongue German, and his mastery of Malayalam, he also had a good command over Latin, Syriac, Portuguese, Sanskrit, and Tamil.

-After moving to Palayoor, Hanxleden studied Sanskrit too and improved his Malayalam, learning under the tutelage of Namboodiri scholars such as Kunjan and Krishnan from Angamaly and Thekkemadom from Thrissur.
+After moving to Palayoor, Hanxleden studied Sanskrit and improved his Malayalam, learning under the tutelage of Namboodiri scholars such as Kunjan and Krishnan from Angamaly and Thekkemadom from Thrissur.
 From 1707 to 1711, he served as secretary to John Ribeiro, the then Archbishop of Cranganore and visited many places in Kerala on tasks such as preaching and Catechesis.
-It is recorded that he also served as the vicar of the main church in Malabar.
+He also served as the vicar of the main church in Malabar.
 Later, he moved to Velur, Thrissur, a small village near Thrissur District in 1712 and built the Velur Forane Church.

-From 1729 onward, he spent his time between Velur, Sampaloor, Palayoor and Pazhuvil and it was at Pazhuvil he suffered a snake bite which resulted in his death on 20 March 1732, at the age of 51.
-He was buried there but, later, when a memorial was built outside the church, his mortal remains were transferred to it; the memorial also houses a historical museum.
+From 1729 onward, he spent his time between Velur, Sampaloor, Palayoor and finally Pazhuvil, where he suffered a snake bite which resulted in his death on 20 March 1732, at the age of 51.
+One theory suggests that Arnos Pathiri escaped from St. Francis Xavier Forane Church, when some locals were trying to kill him.
+A woman worker in a toddy shop overheard and reported this to Arnos, leading him to escape from the church and go to St. Antony's Church, Thrissur, where he eventually died and where his tomb is located.
+When a memorial was built outside the church, his remains were transferred to it.
+The memorial today houses a historical museum.